Coconut Oil Granola (Large Clump)

 How to Make Large-Clump Granola

-Combine rolled oats, almonds, millet, unsweetened coconut, sea salt, maple syrup, and coconut oil in a large bowl.
+First, gather your ingredients.
+Combine rolled oats, almonds, millet, unsweetened coconut, sea salt, maple syrup, and oil (melted coconut oil or a neutral oil such as grapeseed) in a large bowl.
 Toss to combine.

 Spread onto a parchment-lined sheetpan.